Dion Fortune: Declining activity: 1930–38

 Fortune published many articles in Inner Light magazine, a number of which were collected together and published in books.
 In 1930, the first such collection was published as Mystical Meditations upon the Collects, in which Fortune emphasised her Christian commitments.
 In 1931 a number of her Inner Light articles on Spiritualism appeared as Spiritualism in the Light of Occult Science.
 In this book Fortune expressed reservations about Spiritualism.
 She drew a distinction between normal Spiritualist mediums and 'cosmic mediums' such as herself who contacted the Ascended Masters, also arguing that the spirits of the dead should not be contacted without good reason, a view that generated controversy among the occult milieu.
 In 1934, she assembled a number of her Inner Light articles on Glastonbury as Avalon of the Heart, while further Inner Light articles were assembled as Practical Occultism in Daily Life, a book aimed at a general reader.

 A number of Fortune's articles from The Occult Review were also collected to produce the book Sane Occultism.

 Over four years, Fortune also published a number of articles in Inner Light that discussed the Hermetic Qabalah.
 These articles were then assembled as the book The Mystical Qabalah, which is widely perceived as a milestone in her esoteric career.
 While lambasting most of Fortune's works as "rather vulgar pot-boiling journalism", the writer Francis X. King characterised The Mystical Qabalah as "undoubtedly a classic of the Western Tradition".
 The work constituted a theoretical discussion based in the Golden Dawn system of correspondences to the Qabalic Tree of Life which she had obtained through her membership of the Alpha et Omega group.
 However, it was also rooted in her own personal experiences and visions; while meditating, she believed that she had visited the various Sephiroth of the Qabalic tree.

-In 1935 she published her second occult novel, The Winged Bull—which was again reviewed in The Times Literary Review—and in 1936 her third, The Goat-Foot God.
-In 1938 Fortune wrote a fourth occult novel, The Sea Priestess, which was eventually self-published through the Fraternity after being declined by Williams and Norgate, who had published the previous two.
+In 1935 Williams and Norgate published her second occult novel, The Winged Bull—which was again reviewed in The Times Literary Review—and in 1936 her third, The Goat-Foot God.
+The publisher declined The Sea Priestess, her fourth occult novel, which was subsequently self-published through the Fraternity in 1938.
 Her final novel, Moon Magic, was apparently left unfinished prior to the outbreak of the Second World War; a protégé later completed it, claiming to have done so through channeling Blavatsky's disembodied spirit, and it was published posthumously.